Immigrate to Finland - Your Legal Guide on Moving to Finland

 Types of Finnish residence permits

-No matter the way you decide to relocate to Finland, you need to obtain a residence permit.
+No matter the way you decide on immigration to Finland, you need to obtain a residence permit.
 There are two types of residence permits available:

 Furthermore, temporary residency is divided into: